icgc-dcc/dcc-docs/docs/download/repositories.md

 # Repositories

 A _Data Repository_ is a system that stores and publishes _Data Files_ for download.
-Such repositories have their own architecture, governing bodies, data access controls, data portals and download clients.
+Such repositories have their own architecture, data access controls, data portals and download clients.
 Generally speaking, there are two types of repositories:

 1.  **Cloud** - offers facilities for compute and storage
 2.  **Non-Cloud** - provides storage functionality only